Skip to content

 Functions

-In Groovy, functions are called methods and can be defined within classes or as part of scripts.
-Below are some common Groovy function definition and calling syntaxes.
+In Groovy, functions are referred to as methods and can be defined within classes or as part of scripts.
+Below are some common syntaxes for defining and calling Groovy functions.

 groovy